On tripartite common graphs: Concluding remarks

 In all the cases covered in Theorem~\ref{thm:Krst} except $H=K_2$, the `moreover' part of Lemma~\ref{lem:flag} yields that the random colouring is the unique minimiser.
 When $H=K_2$, the graph $H^{+a}$ is simply the complete tripartite graph $K_{1,1,a}$.
 Therefore, the case $a=1$ corresponds to $H^{+a}=K_3$, so every $1/2$-regular graphon minimises $m_{K_3}$.
 On the other hand, if $a \ge 2$, then $H^{+a}$ is a triangle-tree with $\kappa(H^{+a})=a-1$, hence by the discussion in the previous paragraph, $m_{H^{+a}}(W)$ is uniquely minimised when $W=1/2$ almost everywhere.

 \textbf{Theorem~\ref{thm:tritree} for odd cycles.} It is certainly possible to generalise Theorem~\ref{thm:tritree} by replacing triangles by odd cycles.
 One way is to define \emph{$C_{2k+1}$-vertex-tree} and \emph{$C_{2k+1}$-edge-tree} by allowing recursive additions of odd cycles along vertices or edges, respectively.
-For this particular class of graphs, the proof of Theorem~\ref{thm:tritree} easily generalises.
-It might be possible to generalise this even further to obtain that $C_{2k+1}$-trees are common for every $k$.
+It is then straightforward to check these graphs are common by using~\ref{lem:tree_hom}.
+Furthermore, one may also generalise Theorem~\ref{thm:tritree} by allowing both types of vertex- and edge-additions of odd cycles of length $2k+1$; however, it is unclear that one can allow even more general additive operation between odd cycles, e.g., along a multi-edge path.
+It might be interesting to obtain a full generalisation of Theorem~\ref{thm:tritree} along this line to obtain that $C_{2k+1}$-trees are common for every $k$.

 \textbf{Optimal pendant trees.} Let $H$ be a common graph.
 Then one may ask what is the smallest $T$ that makes $T*_{u}^{v}H$ uncommon.
 To formalise, let

 Note that this parameter might not exist for some bipartite graphs $H$.
 Indeed, if $H$ satisfies Sidorenko's conjecture, then $T*_{u}^{v}H$ satisfies the conjecture as well.
 In particular, $H$ is common, and we let $\mathrm{UC}(H)=\infty$.
 On the other hand, if $H$ is a triangle-edge-tree, then Lemma~\ref{lem:add_tree} and the proof of Theorem~\ref{thm:adding_tree} yield a lower bound for $\mathrm{UC}(H)$ that is linear in $e(H)$.
 Also, Fox's result~\cite{F08} implies that $\mathrm{UC}(K_{t,t,t})=O(t^2)$, which is again linear in terms of the number of edges.
 It would be interesting to see more precise estimates for $\mathrm{UC}(H)$ for various non-bipartite graphs $H$.